bhauman/bhauman.github.com/drafts/developing-clojurescript-with-figwheel.md

 I recently had a lot of fun giving a talk about [Figwheel](https://github.com/bhauman/lein-figwheel) in Portland, at ClojureWest 2015.
-Figwheel facilitates an almost effortless live development workflow when you are working with ClojureScript and React.js.
+Figwheel facilitates an almost effortless live development workflow when you are working with ClojureScript.

-In the talk I explain why I created Figwheel and I demonstrate its current feature set live.
+In the talk I explain why I created Figwheel and then I demonstrate its current feature set live.

 <div class="video-container">